SilviaEiden/PyBer_Analysis/README.md

 weekly_range_df
 ```

-The sum of the fares for each week is represented in the below DataFrame:
+The sum of the fares per city type for each week is represented in the below DataFrame:

 ![sumfares_perweek_percitytype](sumfares_perweek_percitytype.png)

+The highest performing week for rural was week 2019-04-07 settling them at $501.24.
+Surburban's highest performing week was week 2019-02-24 settling them at $1,412.74.
+As per Urban, its highest performing week was week 2019-03-10 settling them at $2,470.93.

 This data was then plotted using the **df.plot() function**.
 The code block is as follows:

 ```
 from matplotlib import style